ElsaSilva-SAP/SAP/Week2/Day1/04_exercise_group_sap_industry.md

 **Why do you think SAP offers industry-specific solutions (e.g. SAP for Retail, SAP for Healthcare) instead of only one generic product?**

-> Because every industry needs clear process and structure and customization align with there business.
+> Because every industry needs clear process & structure and customization align with there customers.

 ---